JosephJvB/hot-water/README.md

 ### Usage:
 ConnectedRouter attaches a history object to redux state. routerMiddleware is an item in the middleware array applied in creating the redux store.
 I assume it plays a part in receiving info from the connected router and putting it into the store but idk lol.
+- GOTCHA: I found a bug with ConnectedRouter at version 4.0.8.
+It came in as undefined as you imported it from the package.
+For that reason I could recommend installing @5.0.0-alpha.9

 </details>
 <hr/>